syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 ## Circle style

-By changing corner radius and margin of the segmented item using `ItemContainerStyle` property, users can achieve the circle style.
+By changing corner radius and margin of the segmented item using `ItemContainerStyle` property and also changing similar properties in `SelectedSegmentStyle` style property, users can achieve the circle style.

 This example illustrates how to customize the circle style